Meet Alastor

 Meet Ruby

-Ruby is a very sweet and gentle cockatoo that’s newer to the flock.
-She loves to come out and snuggle but can quickly be spooked into flying around the store so she is in limbo about coming onto stands until she has a bit more manners with doing so.
+Ruby is an original SBF sugar baby.
+She is a very sweet and gentle cockatoo that’s newer to the flock.
+She loves to come out and snuggle, but can quickly be spooked into flying around the store so she's best to handle in a quiet room.
 We haven’t heard her speaking yet, but if you notice her talking let us know!
+She gets very excitable with women especially and shows 'big wings" and chatters away to show affection.

 About Rose-breasted Cockatoos